mandiwise/vscode2go/README.md

 ### Configure TLS (required for remote set-up only)

 This repo comes with a bash script to automatically request certificates from Let's Encrypt.
-Run the following commands from the root of this repo:
+Run the following commands from the root of this repo, and pass in appropriate arguments:

 ```bash
 $ chmod +x scripts/init-letsencrypt.sh
 $ sudo ./scripts/init-letsencrypt.sh mydomain.com bob@email.com
 ```

-This script will take a few moments to run because it will have to create your `nginx` container (and it's `codeserver` container dependency) in order for the certificate validation to work.
+This script will take a few moments to run because it will have to create your `nginx` container (and it's `codeserver` container dependency) in order for the certificate validation to work in the `certbot` container.

 ## Usage